open-telemetry/opentelemetry-js/doc/metrics.md

   - [Exporting measurements to Opentelemetry Protocol](#exporting-measurements-to-opentelemetry-protocol)

 ## Getting Started
-In thie page, you'll leaarn how to setup Opentelemetry and metrics from an HTTP server with Fastify.
-If you're not using Fastify, that's fine -- this guide will also work with Express, etc.
+In this page, you'll learn how to setup OpenTelemetry JS to export metrics from an HTTP server with Fastify.
+If you're not using Fastify, the concepts in this guide will still apply.

 ### Installation
 To begin, set up an environment in a new directory: